pranshusharmaa/pranshusharmaa/README.md

 ### Quantitative Forecasting and Tabular ML

 **CrunchDAO Falcon Forecasting** — Tree-based forecasting pipeline for predicting Falcon positions from structured features in a CrunchDAO challenge.
-The project emphasizes feature engineering, validation strategy, and model comparison. *(Private / competition work)*
+The project emphasizes feature engineering, validation strategy, and model comparison.

 ### Reinforcement Learning